TN 140 (05-26)

 • Input the notice date.

-• If none of the D TACs have been recovered, replace each D TAC with an installments decisions (G TAC) equal to the uncollected balance.
+• If none of the D TACs have been recovered, replace each D TAC with a G TAC equal to the uncollected balance.
 The recovery rate for the G TAC will be equal to the uncollected balance.

 • If the D TAC(s) have been partially recovered, input a D TAC equal to the recovered amount and a G TAC equal to the uncollected balance.
 The recovery rate for the G TAC will be equal to the uncollected balance.

-See SM 01311.235 for instructions on how to manually place an overpaid record under RECOOP control.
+For instructions to manually place an overpaid record under RECOOP control refer to SM 01311.235.

 To Link to this section - Use this URL: